jschalk/jaar/README.md

 `jaar` is a python library for listening to the climate of a community.
-Individual positions are aggregated by a listener into a coherant agenda that can include pledges to do and pledges of states of existence.
+Individual positions are aggregated by a listener into a coherant agenda that can include pledges to do and pledges of  of existence.
 Listening and acting on it.

 A agents's agenda in the community is built by the the massed intreprtation of
 1. Acct agents agendas